Luca Zidane: Granada

+Leganés

+On 7 August 2026, Zidane signed for Leganés on a one-year contract with an option for an additional year.

 International career

-Born in France to French-born parents of Algerian and Spanish descent, Luca represented France at youth international level.
+Born in France to French-born parents of Algerian and Spanish descent, Zidane represented France at youth international level.
 He was part of the France under-17 squad that won the 2015 UEFA European Under-17 Championship and also featured at the 2015 FIFA U-17 World Cup.
 He made one appearance for the under-20 team on 23 March 2018 in a 1–0 friendly defeat to the United States in Spain.

-On 19 September 2025, FIFA approved Luca's request to change his sporting nationality from French to Algerian, making him eligible to play for the Algeria national team.
+On 19 September 2025, FIFA approved Zidane's request to change his sporting nationality from French to Algerian, making him eligible to play for the Algeria national team.
 On 2 October 2025, he accepted their call-up for the 2026 FIFA World Cup qualification matches against Somalia and Uganda.
 His debut with Algeria came twelve days later in the 2026 FIFA World Cup qualification match against Uganda after being named in the starting line-up.

+Zidane was named to manager Vladimir Petković's Algeria national team for the 2025 Africa Cup of Nations in Morocco.
+He was named to the squad again for the 2026 FIFA World Cup.
+He was in goal for Algeria's win over the Netherlands in a friendly on 4 June 2026.